Understand Hippo CMS's system architecture and supported deployment scenarios.

 One advantage of this architecture is that the delivery application can be scaled individually as needed.

-A Hippo application cluster is managed through a journal table in the database which allows individual nodes to keep their content repositories in sync, and newly added nodes to ‘catch up’ automatically.
+A Hippo CMS application cluster is managed through a journal table in the database which allows individual nodes to keep their content repositories in sync, and newly added nodes to ‘catch up’ automatically.
 This allows a fast response to quickly evolving traffic requirements simply by adding or removing nodes.

 The deployment diagram below shows an example configuration consisting of p clustered authoring nodes and q clustered delivery nodes: